VictoriaMetrics-Community/homeassistant-addon-victoriametrics/victoria-metrics/DOCS.md

 #### Setup data source

-Select Prometheus as Data Source with the following parameters:
+Select Prometheus as Data Source with the following parameters (the URL must include the *http://* prefix):

 HTTP / Field: URL
 ```http://YOUR_HOMEASSISTANT_IP_ADDRESS:8428/prometheus```